artsgard/sociodbbatch/README.md

 ### What does SocioDbBatch do

-	1) When a new socio registers the Batch will note that fact (register date) and when the schedular runs the Batch (every 24 hours) the batch will open a account for this new socio and donated a bonus of 20EUR (nice hè) -> the third step of the flow;
+	1) When a new socio registers the Batch will note that fact (register date) and when the schedular runs the Batch (every 24 hours at 10.10) the batch will open a account for this new socio and donated a bonus of 20EUR (nice hè) -> the third step of the flow;

 	2) When a socio invites another socio (associated-socio) the field AssociatedSocioState will be changed to PENDING.
 The invited associated-socio has one month to respond (ACCEPTED/ DENIED).
 After one month has passed the Batch will change the field into EXPIRED;